Toryt/contracts/README.md

     * Chrome Version 59.0.3071.115 (Official Build) (64-bit)
     * Firefox 54.0 (64-bit)
     * Safari Version 10.1.1 (12603.2.4)
+      * it needs persuasion: for some reason it fails regularly with a timeout on just.randomstring.js
 * with [Intern]
   * on Mac, with
     * node v6.10.3